Ecofascism: Criticism

 Accusations of ecofascism have often been made but are usually strenuously denied.
-Left wing critiques view ecofascism as an assault on human rights, as in social ecologist Murray Bookchin's use of the term.

 Deep ecology

 Deep ecology is an environmental philosophy that promotes the inherent worth of all living beings regardless of their instrumental utility to human needs.
 It has long been linked to fascist ideologies, both by critics and fascist proponents.
 Luc Ferry, in his anti-environmentalist book Le Nouvel Ordre écologique published in 1992, particularly incriminated deep ecology as being an anti-humanist ideology bordering on Nazism.
 Modern ecofascism has been described as a deep ecological philosophy combined with antihumanism and an accelerationist stance.

-Bookchin's critique of deep ecology
+April Tardif Levesque argues that ideas from deep ecology are selectively applied by ecofascists to align with their nationalist ideals.

-Murray Bookchin criticises the political position of deep ecologists such as David Foreman:
+Social theorist Murray Bookchin's criticism of the political position of deep ecologists such as David Foreman, also criticises the mystical and irrational thinking that is present in ecofascism:

 There are barely disguised racists, survivalists, macho Daniel Boones, and outright social reactionaries who use the word ecology to express their views, just as there are deeply concerned naturalists, communitarians, social radicals, and feminists who use the word ecology to express theirs...
 It was out of this former kind of crude eco-brutalism that Hitler, in the name of "population control," with a racial orientation, fashioned theories of blood and soil...

 The same eco-brutalism now reappears a half-century later among self-professed deep ecologists who believe that Third World peoples should be permitted to starve to death and that desperate Indian immigrants from Latin America should be excluded by the border cops from the United States lest they burden "our" ecological resources.